Leadership For the New Aviator

 - But you can’t count on something like that

-Tip: Scout out opportunities to learn and seize them!
+Tip: Scout out opportunities and seize them!
 (Carpe Diem!)

 - Reach out to people you trust